AddressFinder/addressfinder-woocommerce/readme.txt

 Contributors: abletech
 Tags: address autocomplete, address validation, woocommerce, australia, new zealand Requires at least: 4.1
-Tested up to: 6.6.1
+Tested up to: 6.8.1
-WC tested up to: 9.2.3
+WC tested up to: 9.8.3
-Stable tag: 1.7.5
+Stable tag: 1.7.8
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Allow users to checkout faster with verified address autocomplete for shipping and billing addresses in Australian and New Zealand WooCommerce stores.
+Prevent failed deliveries and streamline checkout with verified address autocomplete for shipping and billing addresses in Australian and New Zealand WooCommerce stores.

 == Description ==

+Prevent costly shipping errors and failed deliveries with [Addressfinder](https://addressfinder.com/?utm_source=woocommerce&utm_medium=plugin_listing&utm_campaign=woocommerce_listing&utm_term=addressfinder); Australia and New Zealand’s leading address autocomplete and verification provider.

 The Addressfinder plugin for WooCommerce adds verified address autocomplete capability to the shipping and billing address fields of your online store.

-The plugin suggests verified addresses to your customers as they type and then auto-fills the address elements into the appropriate fields on selection.
+The plugin suggests verified addresses to your customers as they type and auto-fills the correct address elements into the appropriate fields on selection.

-This plugin aids in validating the addresses of your customers before they place their order on your store, maximising your data quality and limiting misdeliveries costs resulting from incorrect address entry.
+The addresses are validated before customers place their order, ensuring accurate address entry, a streamlined purchase process, and reduced delivery issues.

+*"The only ones [returns] I’ve been getting back now are unclaimed, actual returns, or Auspost ones that have been damaged.
+Best widget so far”* - Sanity Music Stores

-= Get Verified Addresses =
+= Get verified addresses =

 No more mistakes.
-Save verified addresses straight from your checkout to your database.
 The Addressfinder address database is the most comprehensive address dataset in Australia and New Zealand with support for international addresses in over 15 countries.

-Our addresses are directly verified by authoritative sources such as Australia Post, New Zealand Post, and more.
-When Addressfinder suggests a postal address, you can be sure that it is accurate and that your delivery is heading to the right place.
+Other services such as Google autocomplete just suggests addresses and often don't provide accurate PO Box or unit and level number addresses which make up ~37% of all Australian postal addresses.
+Addressfinder makes it easy, handling local complexities and only displaying addresses that local carriers such as Australia Post and NZ Post accept - so every package gets delivered.

 = Access the latest addresses =

-Leave the hard work to us.
 The Addressfinder address database is refreshed monthly so you can rely on the data being available and up to date.
-Our data sources provide us with the freshest data so customers living in new developments or multi-dwelling apartments will still be able to validate their addresses.
+Our extensive data sources provide us with the freshest data so customers living in new developments or multi-dwelling apartments will still be able to validate their addresses.

+= Built-in email and phone verification =

+Don't let a customer slip between the cracks due to a spelling error.
+Our email and phone verification widgets allow you to collect valid data in the format you require, maintaining your data quality and sender reputation.
+Simple visual cues ensure your customers provide only valid contact information while they are actively engaged on your website.

 = No programming required =

-This plugin is super easy to set up.
+This plugin is easy to set up.
 It does not require any coding experience and you can have it working and validating addresses in minutes.

 = Reduce time to checkout =

-On average, our address autocomplete will display the desired address in 10-12 keystrokes, greatly reducing data entry time and potential for errors.
-Users can be sure their address is correct and move through to the checkout with confidence.
+Our address autocomplete greatly reduces data entry time and potential for errors.
+Users can be sure their address is correct and move through to the checkout quickly and with confidence.

 = Enhance mobile UX =